XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

 ledger from highest [fee level](#fee-level) to lowest.
 These transactions count against the open ledger limit, so the required [fee level](#fee-level) may start rising during this process.
-3. Once the queue is empty, or required the [fee level](#fee-level) jumps too high for the remaining transactions in the queue, the ledger is opened up for normal transaction processing.
+3. Once the queue is empty, or the required [fee level](#fee-level) rises too high for the remaining transactions in the queue, the ledger is opened up for normal transaction processing.
 4. A transaction in the queue can stay there indefinitely in principle, but in practice, either